SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/building-simple-field-customizer.md

 contoso.sharepoint.com/Lists/Orders/AllItems.aspx?loadSPFX=true&debugManifestsFile=https://localhost:4321/temp/manifests.js&fieldCustomizers={"Percent":{"id":"45a1d299-990d-4917-ba62-7cb67158be16","properties":{"sampleText":"Hello!"}}}
 ```

-Accept the loading of Debug Manifests by selecting **Load debug scripts** when prompted.
+Accept the loading of debug manifests by selecting **Load debug scripts** when prompted.

 ![Accept loading debug scripts](../../../images/ext-field-accept-debug-scripts.png)

-Notice how the Percent values are now presented with an additional prefix string as 'Hello!: ', which is provided as a property for the Field Customizer.
+Notice how the Percent values are now presented with an additional prefix string as `Hello!: `, which is provided as a property for the Field Customizer.

 ![List view with field customizer rendered for percent field](../../../images/ext-field-default-customizer-output.png)